willyliu/rtl8812au/README.rst

 Experimental build of driver-5.1.5 branch from uminokoe/rtl8812AU, with some patches from diederikdehaas/rtl8812AU to build it on ArchLinuxARM.

-For ArchLinuxARM PKGBUILDs for Raspberry Pi 2/3 (armv7h) and ODROID-C2 (aarch64), see:
+For ArchLinuxARM PKGBUILDs of module from this repo for Raspberry Pi 2/3 (armv7h) and ODROID-C2 (aarch64), see:

 - https://github.com/mk-fg/archlinux-pkgbuilds/tree/master/rtl8812au-5.1.5-rpi-git
 - https://github.com/mk-fg/archlinux-pkgbuilds/tree/master/rtl8812au-5.1.5-odc2-git